 Responsible for planning and maintaining the community beds.

 Responsible for maintaining and educating members about compost.

 Responsible for organizing garden events and helping other members run events.
-Each event team member commits to creating at one event during the season (with support from the team)
+Each event team member commits to creating at least one event during the season (with support from the team).

 Responsible for general garden upkeep like weeding, pruning, mowing the lawn, sweeping the sidewalk etc.

 Responsible for opening the garden, putting out sign, welcoming community members and telling them about the garden.

 Responsible for introducing ideas and organizing events to facilitate work against racism (and other forms of oppression).

 Responsible for regularly watering the grass, community beds, and filling the water tanks.